tansive/tansive/README.md

 Built with care by a solo founder passionate about infrastructure, AI, and developer experience.

-Note: Tansive was developed privately from March–July 2025 and released as open source in this public repository.
-Earlier development history was retained privately to maintain a clear and focused public history.
+Note: Tansive was developed privately and released as open source in this public repository to maintain a clear and focused public history going forward.

 ## 🛠️ Dependencies: